 Many celebrities have had multiple hair transplants to keep their hair looking thick and full.
 See some of the most famous celebrity hair transplants before and after their second procedure:

-Wayne Rooney's hair transplant
+Learn more about Wayne Rooney’s hair transplant.

 Learn more about Elon Musk’s hair transplant.

-Jonathan Joseph's hair transplant
+Rugby player Jonathan Joseph’s hair transplant

 If you trust the hair transplant clinic that performed your first procedure, they should usually be your first port of call.
 They performed the hair transplant operation, so they’re best placed to know why your hair transplant hasn’t given you the results you were hoping for.